 Purpose statements convey the reason(s) for which the national park unit was set aside as part of the national park system.
 Grounded in an analysis of park legislation (appendix A) and legislative history, purpose statements also provide primary criteria against which the appropriateness of plan recommendations, operational decisions, and actions are tested.
+A park's purpose statement focuses the agency's management role at a particular park unit but does not supersede the NPS Organic Act (see "Servicewide Laws and Policies" section in this chapter).

 The purpose of Sleeping Bear Dunes National Lakeshore is as follows:

-• To preserve outstanding natural features, including forests, beaches, dune formations, and ancient glacial phenomena in their natural setting and protect them from developments and uses that would destroy the scenic beauty and natural character of the area for the benefit, inspiration, education, recreation, and enjoyment of the public.
+• To preserve outstanding natural features, including forests, beaches, dune formations, and ancient glacial phenomena in their natural setting and protect them from developments and uses that would destroy the scenic beauty and natural character of the area, for the benefit, inspiration, education, recreation, and enjoyment of the public.